Causal Evaluation of Membership Inference Attacks: Introduction

-\item \textbf{Principled estimators:} We propose practical estimators for causal MIA metrics that explicitly correct the distribution shift bias discussed above, and provide non-asymptotic consistency guarantees showing these quantities are identifiable in practice.
-As a byproduct, we derive a new approach with consistency results for causal effects under random interference, a challenging setting \citep{cinelli2025challenges}, by leveraging learning-theoretic tools such as algorithmic stability \citep{bousquet2002stability} in a novel way.\looseness=-1
+\item \textbf{Principled estimators:} We propose practical estimators for causal MIA metrics that correct for distribution shift bias and come with non-asymptotic consistency guarantees.
+As a byproduct, we obtain a new approach to causal effect estimation under random interference, a challenging setting \citep{cinelli2025challenges}, leveraging learning-theoretic tools such as algorithmic stability \citep{bousquet2002stability} in a novel way.\looseness=-1

-\item \textbf{Empirical validation:} Through experiments on synthetic data and CIFAR-10, we demonstrate that our causal estimators provide practical and reliable solutions to the challenges of MIA evaluation. \end{enumerate}
+\item \textbf{Empirical validation:} Through experiments on synthetic data, ResNet on CIFAR-10, and both pretrained and fine-tuned LLMs, we show that our causal estimators provide practical and reliable solutions for post-hoc MIA evaluation, effectively correcting evaluation biases observed in prior work on large language models. \end{enumerate}